cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 iqtree -s YOURALN_FILE -te YOURTREE_FILE --date-root -5.1 --date-tip 0 --date-ci 100
 ```

 Use the IQ-Tree command reference to explain these parameters in your homework report.
 Transfer the folder with the input files to the Mana cluster and add the run to the queue.
-After it finishes, transfer all files back to your local computer and examine the resulting tree in FigTree, and create a tree figure for the report that includes confidence interval bars, node ages (text) and a labeled x-axis that reflects time.
+After it finishes, transfer all files back to your local computer and examine the resulting tree in FigTree, and create a tree figure for the report that includes confidence interval node bars, node ages (text) and a labeled x-axis that reflects time.

 ## 4. Date the tree with IQ-Tree Least Square Dating using mrca clade calibration.